Evaluating Latent Space Robustness and Uncertainty of EEG-ML Models under Realistic Distribution Shifts: Introduction

-We believe that a multi-pronged approach is necessary to holistically evaluate the robustness of healthcare ML models prior to deployment.
+We believe that a multi-pronged approach is necessary to holistically evaluate the robustness of healthcare ML models prior to deployment (Figure \ref{fig:approach}).
 First, models of realistic data shifts are needed to assess robustness during model development itself.
 For instance, realistic EEG data shifts may include differences in behavioral states during EEG acquisition (awake or asleep), the number of EEG sensors used, the EEG reference used, noise during acquisition, analog-to-digital conversion, hardware filter settings, and impedance resulting from electrodes.
 Second, we argue that robustness evaluations may also benefit from analyzing the properties of the latent embedding space \cite{betthauser2022discovering}.
-Specifically, quantifying the topological changes in the latent space under perturbations can, 1) provide early clues into test set performance when ground truth labels are not available; and 2) indicate failure modes of model interpretation techniques that rely on analyzing similarity properties in the latent space.
+Specifically, quantifying the topological changes in the latent space under perturbations can 1) provide early clues into test set performance when ground truth labels are not available; and 2) indicate failure modes of model interpretation techniques that rely on analyzing similarity properties in the latent space.
 Third, we highlight the need for estimating the uncertainty in model predictions at the output layer \cite{gal2016dropout}.
-Uncertainty modeling is critical in ensuring the safe and reliable use of healthcare models since accurate communication of uncertainty allows human experts to selectively ignore the model.
+Uncertainty modeling is critical in ensuring fail-safety in healthcare ML as accurate communication of uncertainty allows human experts to ignore the model selectively.